OWASP/www-project-ai-security-and-privacy-guide/index.md

 Please provide your input through pull requests / submitting issues (see [repo](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/)) or emailing the project lead, and let's make this guide better and better.
 Many thanks to Engin Bozdag, lead privacy architect at Uber, for his great contributions.

-# How to deal with AI security
+# How to address AI security
 This content is now found at the [OWASP AI exchange](owaspaiexchange.md)
 <br />
 <br />
 <br />

-# How to deal with AI privacy
+# How to address AI privacy
 Privacy principles and requirements come from different legislations (e.g. GDPR, LGPD, PIPEDA, etc.) and privacy standards (e.g. ISO 31700, ISO 29100, ISO 27701, FIPS, NIST Privacy Framework, etc.).
 This guideline does not guarantee compliance with privacy legislation and it is also not a guide on privacy engineering of systems in general.
 For that purpose, please consider work from [ENISA](https://www.enisa.europa.eu/publications/data-protection-engineering), [NIST](https://nvlpubs.nist.gov/nistpubs/ir/2017/NIST.IR.8062.pdf), [mplsplunk](https://github.com/mplspunk/awesome-privacy-engineering), [OWASP](https://owasp.org/www-project-top-10-privacy-risks/) and [OpenCRE](https://www.opencre.org/cre/362-550).
 The general principle for engineers is to regard personal data as 'radioactive gold'.
 It's valuable, but it's also something to minimize, carefully store, carefully handle, limit its usage, limit sharing, keep track of where it is, etc.

 In this section, we will discuss how privacy principles apply to AI systems: